parafields/parafields/paper.md

 # Summary

-Parafields is a Python package for the generation of spatially heterogeneous parameter fields with well-defined, known statistical properties.
+Parafields is a Python package for the generation of stationary random fields with well-defined, known statistical properties.
 The use of such fields is a key ingredient of simulation workflows that involve uncertain, spatially heterogeneous parameters.
-Application areas include e.g. soil physics and material sciences.
+Application areas include e.g. soil physics, computer graphics and material sciences.

 Parafields is also able to run in parallel using the Message Passing Interface (MPI) standard through mpi4py [@mpi4py].
 In this case, the computational domain is split and only the part of the random field relevant